Analytic automorphism group and similar representation of analytic functions: Introduction

-Then the operator $C_g$ is said to be a composition operator.
-It is not difficult to see that, for any $\varphi\in {\rm Aut(\mathbb{D})}$, $M_z\sim M_{\varphi}$ if and only if the composition operator $C_{\varphi}:H^2_{\beta}\rightarrow H^2_{\beta}$ is an isomorphism.
 On the other hand, weakly homogeneous operator was introduced by Clark and Misra \cite{CM}, which is a generalization of homogeneous operator.
-A bounded linear operator $T$ on a complex separable Hilbert space is said to be a weakly homogeneous operator if $\sigma(T)\subseteq\overline{\mathbb{D}}$ and $T$ is similar to $\varphi(T)$ for any $\varphi\in {\rm Aut(\mathbb{D})}$.
-The conclusion in ($\mathbf{I}$) means that the multiplication operator $M_z$ on a weighted Hardy space $H^2_{\beta}$ of polynomial growth is weakly homogeneous.
-As a corollary, we obtain the boundedness of composition operators induced by analytic functions in ${\rm Hol}(\overline{\mathbb{D}})$ on weighted Hardy spaces of polynomial growth.
-In addition, the counterexample on a weighted Hardy space of intermediate growth indicates the necessity of the setting of polynomial growth condition.
+A bounded linear operator $T$ on a complex separable Hilbert space is said to be a weakly homogeneous operator if $\sigma(T)\subseteq\overline{\mathbb{D}}$ and $T$ is similar to $\varphi(T)$ for any $\varphi\in {\textrm Aut(\mathbb{D})}$.
+The boundedness of the composition operators with symbols of analytic automorphisms implies that the multiplication operator $M_z$ is weakly homogeneous.